EricJ19/stock-geometizer/DEVELOPMENT.md

  - **4/18/20** Cloned Git Repository and begin CPR integration
    - Asked on piazza for clarification in creating submodules
-   - Still have to complete library integration
+   - Still have to complete CPR library integration

  - **4/19/20** Continued integrating CPR library
    - Executed terminal commands to include submodule